igromanru/HD2-Sneaky-Stuff/README.md

 - Picked up resources are added to each player in the squad.
 It allows farming faster with more players, since each can pickup the same amount of stacks per mission.
 - Super Credits, Medals and Requisition Slips count to the same limit.
 Therefore, you might want to focus on one resource at a time.
 - Don't use any Boosters that upgrade/change the Resupply Pod, it might prevent it from dropping resources.
 - Sometimes the Super Credits model isn't loaded into the game and will appear as ? (question mark).
 You can fix it with a mod.
-Google "Super Credits Cheat Arrows" and install the mod via HD2 Arsenal.
+Google [Super Credits Cheat Arrows](https://rpghq.org/forums/viewtopic.php?t=3175) and install the mod via [HD2 Arsenal](https://www.nexusmods.com/helldivers2/mods/4664).
 Or just leave the mission and try another one.

 ### Medals, Requisitions and XP
 Getting all three is pretty easy by just starting level 10 Super Helldive difficulty and instant finishing the mission.